-This command inserts a line of Caché ObjectScript source code into the current routine and advances the edit pointer to immediately after the inserted line.
+This command inserts a line of ObjectScript source code into the currently loaded routine and advances the edit pointer to immediately after the inserted line.
 You can insert multiple lines of ObjectScript source code as a comma-separated series of code:location arguments.
 Lines of code are inserted as separate insert operations in the order specified.

-" inserts a specified line of Caché ObjectScript code in the current routine at the current edit pointer position.
+ZINSERT "code" inserts a specified line of ObjectScript code in the current routine at the current edit pointer position.

-inserts a line of code, it resets the edit pointer to the end of this new line of code.
+After ZINSERT inserts a line of code, it resets the edit pointer to the end of this new line of code.
 This means the next ZINSERT (or the next line of code in a ZINSERT comma-separated sequence of arguments) places its line of code directly after the last inserted line, unless the next ZINSERT explicitly specifies a location.

 The edit pointer is set as follows: